 Skip to contents

-The Mean Difference from the Best-Performing Subgroup (MDB) is an absolute measure of inequality that shows the mean difference between each population subgroup and the subgroup with the best estimate.
-For the unweighted version (MDBU), all subgroups are weighted equally.
+The mean difference from the best-performing subgroup (MDB) is an absolute measure of inequality that shows the mean difference between each population subgroup and the best-performing subgroup.
+The best-performing subgroup is the subgroup with the highest value in the case of favourable indicators and the subgroup with the lowest value in the case of adverse indicators.

 Usage